carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 ### Managing bugs without compile-time safety

-Carbon's reliance on dynamic checks will allow developers to manage their security risk.
+Carbon's reliance on runtime checks will allow developers to manage their security risk.
 Developers will still need to reliably find and fix the inevitable bugs, including both safety violations and regular business logic bugs.
 The cornerstone of managing bugs will be strong testing methodologies,